reactwaylabs/webpack-builder/packages/webpack-builder-plugin-image-loader/README.md

 # @reactway/image-loader

-A plugin made for a webpack to load, optimize and resize images.
+A plugin made for a webpack to load, optimize and resize images. `image-loader` used at [webpack-builder-plugin-images](/packages/webpack-builder-plugin-images).

 ## Getting started